TFelbor/Portfolio/README.md

+  # Leet Code Exercises & Solutions

-  # Description
+  ## Description
-  - This branch contains a few of my Python3 practice algorithms
+  - This branch contains a few of my Python3 practice codes
   - All the codes/algorithms are tailored to be executed and interacted with through a terminal app